 Estimating Palantir’s Carbon Footprint

 So given all that, what’s a sustainably-minded remote-first small business to do?
 Without any good ways to more precisely measure our carbon footprint, we essentially made an educated guess based on the size of our team.
 Based on the research we did and the conversations we had with folks at various carbon offset providers, we started from a baseline estimate of 2-3 metric tons of carbon per team member per year.
-Working from the high end of that range, we multiplied 3 metric tons of carbon times 35 team members to come up with a total of 105 metric tons, or the rough equivalent of the carbon emissions that would be produced by driving a car around the circumference of the Earth.
+Working from the high end of that range, we multiplied 3 metric tons of carbon times 35 team members to come up with a total of 105 metric tons, or the rough equivalent of the carbon emissions that would be produced by driving a car around the circumference of the Earth ten times.

 Offsets That Make a Difference

 Purchasing carbon offsets is a common way for companies to address the impact of their carbon footprint that cannot be easily reduced through other means.
 There are legitimate arguments about the effectiveness of carbon offsets as a long-term strategy for combating climate change, but many agree that it is at least useful as a short term tactic.

 While the market for offsets in the United States is largely unregulated, with no official way to measure the legitimacy or effectiveness of carbon reduction projects, there are some emerging international standards, such as Green-e and Gold Standard, which are designed to provide independent verification and accountability for climate carbon offsets.